evgenykrivov/Tyt-naturalnoye-vino-project/README.md

 We welcome contributions and improvements from the community.
 If you have ideas, suggestions, or want to report a bug, please create an Issue or Pull Request on GitHub.

-#### Interesting ideas and comments on the project are accepted for the kidney: g0022@inbox.ru
+#### Interesting ideas and comments on the project are accepted for the kidney: evgenykrivov@tryzo.ru